How easy is it for you to trust other people? Do you trust people easily? Or are you often suspicious of others’ motives?

 On the other hand, if I chose to distrust life, I’d always be filled with suspicion.
 I’d go through life being shielded and feeling that I had to constantly protect myself.
 I’d probably be alone quite a lot, even in the company of others.
 I’d have to deny myself the deepest forms of intimacy since that would make me too vulnerable.
 Who’d want to be in a relationship with a guy who was always suspicious and shielded?

 I’ve connected with women like that on occasion, but I can’t say I like it all that much.
 It feels as if they’re trying to force me to fit their expectations of eventual betrayal.
-When I sidestep their baiting patterns and try to bring their misplaced suspicious to conscious awareness, they end up confused and embarrassed and usually retreat back into their shells.
-I can’t help them as long as they remain committed to a deep-seated distrust of life.
+When I sidestep their baiting patterns and try to bring their misplaced suspicions to conscious awareness, they end up confused and embarrassed and usually retreat back into their shells.
+Trying to connect becomes a chore as long as they remain committed to a deep-seated distrust of life.
 About all they can experience relationship-wise with that mindset is either more betrayal or more confusion and embarrassment when they push away someone who genuinely wants to connect.

 Was that the kind of life I wanted to experience?
 How am I supposed to enjoy real intimacy if I’m always pushing people away due to suspicions and assumptions that may or may not be accurate?
 Is being hurt now and then really so bad?